manishkumar03/manishkumar03.github.io/_posts/2021-04-06-OAuth-flow-for-Twitter.md

 To make this discussion more concrete, let’s assume that a user named Jane has downloaded a third-party twitter client named LittleBirdie.

 ### Initial setup: Registering the App
-Twitter doesn’t want just any random app to be making reqeusts on a user’s behalf.
+Twitter doesn’t want just any random app to be making requests on a user’s behalf.
 They have to know who is accessing their API so that they can restrict access if an app doesn’t behave responsibly.
 So the first thing that LittleBirdie developer has to do is register their app on the Twitter developer dashboard.
 On successful registration, Twitter will provide an `oauth_consumer_key` and an `oauth_consumer_secret` to the app developer.
 It’s this `oauth_consumer_secret` that will be used as the secret key to compute the hash.

 **Sample oauth_consumer_key:** "ftgyFJliiwxBt67213ksEewxU"
 **Sample oauth_consumer_secret:** "BpWuio7pG7Q367DxEYpyKrMK3beVzBHYuX9e9m5IBkDCgGBUaw"